DiAl1337/MAGICK_AND_MECHS/README.md

 # MAGICK_AND_MECHS
-Furute mod for minecraft which would include magic and mechs
+Future mod for minecraft which would include magic and mechs